aplteam/Fire/README.md

 ### The "Replace" feature

-The Replace feature allows you to change the workspace on a global level:
+The "Replace" feature allows you to change the workspace on a global level:

 ![](Images/Replace.png)

 There are two modes available:

-* "All in one go" allows you to check all changes in a single document.
+* "All in one go" allows you to check all changes in a single document before actually committing the changes.
-* "One-by-one" allows you to compare and edit one object after the other.
+* "One-by-one" allows you to compare and edit one object after the other, and commit changes independently from each other.

 #### "All in one go" mode